SweetBreadLaRosa/frontend-nanodegree-mobile-portfolio/README.md

 #### resizePizzas():
-    * Moved calls (select/query actions to get elements) out of loop so that they do not need to be called more than they need to.
+    * Moved calls (select/query actions to get elements) out of loop so that they do not need to be called more than they need to (below are examples).
-    * Refactored changeSliderLabel and sizeSwitcher function logic into one switch statement
+    * Refactored changeSliderLabel and sizeSwitcher function logic together into manipulateSizeBySlider()
-    * Moved getElementById out of for-loop where the pizzas are created and appended on page load
+    * Moved getElementById out of for-loop where the pizzas are created and appended on page load and created a function for it named changePizzahSizes()

 #### eventListener('DOMContentLoaded')
     * This function was doing way too much because no matter the size of the